 - BusyCal: I bought BusyCal for the Mac.
 With BusyCal, I can sync back and forth seamlessly with my Google Calendar, so my husband, my employees and everyone else [through my Tungle.me account] can stay up-to-date on my whereabouts.
+When operating a large team or remote employees, it’s necessary to have a real-time employee monitoring software to have insight into their work.
+So many staff now work from home too now so using the top employee monitoring software is vital for keeping track of what they are doing and keeping productivity high.
 BusyCal gives me offline access and a few more task features than Google does.
 I use BusyCal for my personal task lists.
 [Why not iCal?
-This program is free on my Mac, but I've never liked it.
+This program is free on my Mac, but I’ve never liked it.
 My initial problem with it, several years ago, was that it only supported 6 or so colors for your calendars.
-At last count, I'm following or managing 20 calendars, so 6 colors didn't cut it.
-Now, iCal does seem to have support for plenty of colors, but there's still something about it I don't like.
+At last count, I’m following or managing 20 calendars, so 6 colors didn’t cut it.
+Now, iCal does seem to have support for plenty of colors, but there’s still something about it I don’t like.
 It was worth it to me to pay for BusyCal, but your mileage may vary.]

 - Basecamp: My company uses Basecamp to track projects, tasks and to-do lists.
 I love it and use it daily, but I feel like I’m shoehorning things in when I put personal items here, or try to track appointments, so I’m still using other tools for these purposes.